 - Place in a small bowl and add salt, sugar, lemon zest, chopped rosemary (or other herbs).
 Stir to combine.
 Add a scant ¼ cup of vodka, just enough to moisten the salt mixture.

-- Notes: The longer you cure it, the saltier it will be.
-I find that it is perfect at 36 hours, but no longer than 48 hours.
+- The longer you cure it, the saltier it will be.
+I find that it is perfect at 36 hours, and no longer than 48 hours.

 - The cured salmon keeps up to 5-6 days in the fridge and can be frozen.
 To freeze, wrap tightly with plastic wrap so no air is in contact (which will discolor it) then place in zip lock bag.

 - Sometimes I’ll freeze in smaller portions.
 Thaw in the fridge for 24-36 hours.